AnchorBlockingApp/Anchor/README.md

 Scripture is the World English Bible, which is public domain, so there's nothing to license.

+Android only.
+This won't work on an iPhone or iPad - sorry.

 ---

 ## Read this before you install